kitman20022002/front-end/functional-programming/first-class-function.md

 }

-b(a) //functions can be passed as a argument  = function a can be passed in b as a argument
+b(a)
 ```

-### You can the return a function from functions
+### You can the return a function from functions = You can the return a function from functions = You can return a from b
 ```
 function b(){
   return a();